-A-11: "Southfield Peace Poles" Three poles set in a landscaped garden to the north of the entrance to City Hall declare "May Peace Prevail on Earth" in 24 world languages and braile.
-With a theme of sustainability, the poles represent global peace through the May Peace Prevail on Earth International and Amig@s de la Paz (Peace Pals) nonprofit organizations.
-URBAN ECOSYSTEM NATURAL BEAUTY IN THE ROUGE RIVER WATERSHED The Southfield City Centre Trail System has been specially designed to clean and slow the flow of rainwater into the 126-mile long Rouge River, thus preventing flooding.
+A-8: Representing the past, present, and future of civic mindfulness in Southfield, Red Pole Park is best experienced up close, where you can dwell among the 65 red poles.
+It can also be seen and enjoyed by individuals in the 120,000 vehicles that traverse the Lodge Freeway each day.
+Red Pole Park was built through the generosity of 3,665 sponsors in a 2017 Patronicity crowdfunding campaign and a matched grant through MEDC's Public Spaces, Community Places funding initiative.
+URBAN ECOSYSTEM NATURAL BEAUTY IN THE ROUGE RIVER WATERSHED The Southfield City CentreTrail System has been specially designed to clean and slow the flow of rainwater into the 126-mile long Rouge River, thus preventing flooding.
 Strategically-placed trees, native plants, and rain gardens clustered along the trail both beautify the urban landscape and maintain the health of the Rouge River watershed.
 UNDERGROUND RAILROAD THROUGH SOUTHFIELD HS-1: SOUTHFIELD REFORMED PRESBYTERIAN CHURCH, also known as the "Covenanter Church."
 Before this church was built in 1861, the congregation worshipped in homes and barns, and some of the founding members were early settlers of Southfield Township.
 The adjacent cemetery is the burial place of many of these pioneers.
 During the Civil War, this church was instrumental in the Underground Railroad movement, supporting the anti-slavery effort and sheltering individuals on the way to free lands in Canada.
 The Rev. J. S. T. Milligan, pastor at this church, was active in the Michigan Underground Railroad movement.
 MARY THOMPSON FARM HS-2: Mary Thompson's parents and grandparents were pioneers who helped settle Southfield Township.
 Mary herself went on to make her mark by donating her farm to the city.
 Here it stands, along with 20 acres of land, to commemorate her family's commitment to Southfield.
 During a time when very few women received higher education, Mary attended Michigan Normal College.
 She earned a doctorate in education from New York University in 1909, and spent her life as a teacher.
 In 1959, she sold 106 acres of the family homestead at half value to Southfield for use as a Civic Center.
 The farm house itself was built in 1840, and Mary lived here with her parents and four siblings.
 MIDCENTURY MODERN ARCHITECTURE Southfield was fertile ground for homes built in the design-centric midcentury modern period, and the trail features dozens of office buildings famous for this unique architectural design.

 HS-3: SOUTHFIELD CITY HALL As Southfield transformed from township to city with a burgeoning population, the 1870s town hall outgrew its usefulness.
 Acting on the behalf of the City Council, the Southfield Building Authority retained Crain & Gorwic of Detroit to create the layout for the Civic Center Campus and hired the architectural firm of Pirscher & Jarrett of Ferndale to design City Hall, the Parks & Recreation Building and the Southfield Library.
 Some say the design is inspired by Frank Lloyd Wright for its projected roof, exaggerated eaves and long, rectangular shape.
-LAWRENCE TECHNOLOGICAL UNIVERSITY (LTU) & SPORTS STADIUM